hujhax/austin-improv-wiki/What the F@$.md

 |Cast	=		{{Unbulleted list | [[Adrienne Brown]] | [[Chris Albano]] | [[David Schwartz]] | [[Emma Czarnecki]] | [[Judith Schomp]] | [[Lindsay Hejl]] | [[Manuel Duran]] | [[Melissa Patterson]] | [[Michael Guy Bowman]] }}
 }}

-***What the F@*$*** (the symbols can vary) is the first student mainstage production at [[The Hideout Theatre]].
+***What the F@*$*** (the symbols can vary) was the first student mainstage production at [[The Hideout Theatre]].

 ## Summary
-In 'What the F#*@!', an improvised story is split into two halves.
-In the first half, we see the everyday world and problems of our main character and the people around him or her.
-During the intermission, the audience helps decide what the 'twist' is.
-It could be anything... robots, a secret society of magicians, a vast government conspiracy... whatever.
-The cast then integrates that into the second half, and we watch the chaos ensue.
+In 'What the F#*@!', an improvised story was split into two halves.
+The first half featured the everyday world and problems of the main character and the people around them.

+During the intermission, the audience would help decide on a whimsical twist to the story, which could be anything from robots to a secret society of magicians to a vast government conspiracy.

+The cast would then integrate that into the show's second half, when chaos would ensue.

 ## Media
 ### Videos